Summary

 - Low (monetary) cost: The price tag of the activity isnât a barrier to anyoneâs attendance.

-- Might involve +1âs: A rule of thumb I like to follow is âopen invite for your friends and their friendsâ.
+- Might involve +1âs: A rule of thumb I like to follow is âopen invite for my friends and their friendsâ.
 You can extend one more layer if you really want to (friends of a friend of a friendâŚ) for large house parties and the sort, but this gets really difficult to manage really quickly so I donât usually recommend it.

 A few examples of things Iâve helped plan (or plan regularly) that follow these archetypes include:

-- Weekly game nights
+- Board game nights

 - San Francisco Streets, an urban exploration walk/transit through every neighborhood in SF in a day